shivanishah269/risc-v-core/README.md

 More details on RISC-V ISA can be obtained [here](https://github.com/riscv/riscv-isa-manual/releases/download/draft-20200727-8088ba4/riscv-spec.pdf).

-# Overview of GNU compiler toolchain and Introduction to ABI
+# Overview of GNU compiler toolchain

 The GNU Toolchain is a set of programming tools in Linux systems that programmers can use to make and compile their code to produce a program or library.
 So, how the machine code which is understandable by processer is explained below.